theonize/Currier/Gloss/Genesis/Genesis 3.md

 # Genesis 3

+Historical
+  the origin story of all people of God written to the diasporic from Egypt the story is fraught with broken cultural paradigms of the place of the man/woman Theology
+  Sin brings consequences.
+  Separation from God is bad.
+  Man is separated from the tree of life, otherwise he would eat of it and live forever in a fallen state.
+  The flaming, whirling sword is an icon of God's conquering justice.
+Literature
+  narrative
+  legal
+Lexical
+  serpent = NK$, the shining one; only serpentine in the broader theological sense like dragon and leviathan- the chaos gods at the wind of the day = there was already a prescribed meeting time with God

 1) Why wasn't Eve startled or unsettled by the nachash?
   ...probably because it was not unknown to her, maybe because she had confidence in some measure of Godly protection